-Candidates who pass the coursework paper and fail 1 or 2 written papers will be asked to resit only those written papers.
+Candidates who pass the coursework paper and fail one or two written papers will be asked to resit only those written papers.

-Candidates who pass the coursework paper and fail more than 2 written papers will be asked to resit all 4 written papers.
+Candidates who pass the coursework paper and fail more than two written papers will be asked to resit all four written papers.

 The resits usually take place in September.
 To pass a resit paper the candidate must obtain at least 40%, and normally no compensation is allowed.
-There is only one opportunity to resit the examination, and failure to pass a resit examination normally results in the candidate being prevented from continuing to Part I. Exceptionally, a college may allow a student to go down for a year and take Prelims a second time the following June.
+There is only one opportunity to resit the examination, and failure to pass a resit examination normally results in the candidate being prohibited from progressing to Part I. Exceptionally, a college may allow a student to suspend studies for a year and take Prelims a second time the following June.